 Psychological Science

 This programme provides candidates with advanced skills in the methods and topics of Psychological Science broadly defined.
-The stream structure allows candidates to further specialize in Research Methods, Applied & Social Psychology or Clinical Psychology to tailor their degree to their own career trajectory
+The stream structure allows candidates to further specialize in Research Methods, Social Psychology, Community and Health Psychology or Clinical Psychology to tailor their degree to their own career trajectory.
+Commencing in 2024/5 we plan to have an additional stream in place that is delivered fully online to increase the accessibility of the programme.

 Subjects taught